firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/spintend-ubox-integration-handbook.md

   - treat it as the baseline for compact frames.[^13]
 - **Water-cooling option:** Matthew’s custom water-cooled base plate on a 100/100 drops FET temps from ~54 °C back to ~40 °C within a minute during 35 °C ambient pulls at 130 A phase.
   - proof that external radiators can rescue commuters stuck with minimal deck airflow.[^14]
+- **Mock up MP2 decks before ordering parts.** Patrick is printing a custom heatsink so an uncased 85/240 (≈40 mm tall plus an 8 mm fin stack) fits inside an MP2 Pro 2; he’ll road-test a 150 A layout with a 17×4 delta motor before adding an external 20 S 2 P booster once clearances check out.[^mp2_pro2]
+- **Thunder 2 dual-G300 cooling.** JPPL and Shlomozero are 3D-printing radiator mounts, polishing aluminium plates, and reusing dead 75200 fins to bolt heatsinks onto Thunder 2 dual-controller installs—share STL files and insulation checks so others can replicate the cooling stack safely.[^thunder_heatsink]
+- **Template custom fins before cutting metal.** After burning multiple 85/250 controllers on his Wepoor, Haku is mocking up aluminium fin stacks, mounting strips, and potential CNC runs so the 12‑FET stage finally has dedicated airflow and mechanical reinforcement inside the deck.[^wepoor_fins]
 - **Expected Benchmarks:** Well-mounted duals have logged ~100 A battery / 130 A phase at ≈45 °C, while poor contact in sealed Weped decks let cases soar to 80 °C during 500 A combined pulls.
   - plan extra cooling above those loads.
 Square-wave Zero 11X controllers still out-launch under-cooled 60 V Ubox setups until phase limits rise and airflow improves, underscoring the need for fans in cramped decks.[^6][^20][^zero-launch]
 - **Strip paint before mounting enclosures.** GT-series decks that mount Ubox Lite/MP2 controllers against painted steel trap heat.